Best Equity Release For Over 55s – No Fee Deals 2025

 The lumpsum lifetime mortgage over 55

-A lump sum lifetime mortgage is the perfect equity release product solution for people ready to release equity from their homes in one big payment.
-You don’t need to make any more payments on this type of loan, so it will add interest every month and ‘roll up’ over time too.
+A lump sum lifetime mortgage is the ideal equity release solution for individuals who are ready to release equity from their homes in a single, large payment.
+You don’t need to make any additional payments on this type of loan, so it will accrue interest every month and ‘roll up’ over time as well.

 Drawdown Lifetime Mortgages over 55